 Lucas Allen, GPSP ’16, was part of an interdisciplinary team that presented at the American Public Health Association’s annual meeting in Boston, MA.

 The Class of 2016 Presiential Scholars explore the meaning of Boston Strong, as part of the Sophomore Social Justice Project.

-Kelsey Swift, PSP '13 and Colleen Sinnott, PSP '13 were two of 22 Boston College seniors who received a Fulbright scholarship.
+Kelsey Swift, GPSP '13 and Colleen Sinnott, GPSP '13 were two of 22 Boston College seniors who received a Fulbright scholarship.
 For the complete article, click here.

 Congratulations to 12 Presidential Scholar ASG recipients!

 Matthew Alonsozana, GPSP '14, has been awarded the Aquino Scholarship.

 Joseph Manning, GPSP'14, has received a Udall Scholarship, which is awarded to students who have demonstrated commitment to careers related to the environment including policy, engineering, science, education, urban planning and renewal, business, health, justice, economics, and other related fields.
 Click here for the article.